Skip to main content

 SELECT Queries

 The SELECT statement is the foundation of Data Query Language (DQL) in SQL.
 It is used to retrieve data from one or more tables in a relational database.
-SELECT is declarative — we describe what data we want to fetch, not how to fetch it.
+We use SELECT more than any other SQL command, it's essential for data exploration, reporting, and building applications.

 Basic Syntax